NAVIS & The General Data Protection Regulation (GDPR)

 NAVIS’s GDPR Commitment

 NAVIS is committed to providing the highest level of security and service to our clients and their guests.
 We take data security and privacy very seriously at NAVIS.
-For the past year, we have invested heavily in bolstering our technical infrastructure, modifying our products and developing tools to help clients become GDPR compliant.
+We have invested heavily in bolstering our technical infrastructure, modifying our products and developing tools to help clients become GDPR compliant.

 Became PCI Level 1 Certified.
 Not just “compliant”, but “certified” by 3rd party auditors.
 A large part of GDPR compliance is ensuring all systems and processes that hold personal information are properly protected.